eamonnk/appinfra/Modules/M02-Azure Compute services/L03-Serverless and HPC compute services/01-Lesson Overview.md

 This lesson includes the following topics:

-- Azure App Service
-- App Service plans
+- Serverless Computing
-- Walkthrough-Create a Java app in App Service on Linux
+- Functions as a Service
-- Walkthrough-Deploy a .NET Core based ap
-- Scale App Services
-- Web App for containers
-- Walkthrough-Deploy custom Docker image to Web App for containers
-- Azure Container Instance
+- Azure Functions
-- Walkthrough-Create a container on ACI
+- Walkthrough-Create Azure Function using Azure CLI
+- Batch Services